-Partnering with the local church to release children from povertyWhether in a remote community in Thailand or the hustle and bustle of Toronto, the church plays a critical role in bringing practical and spiritual care to children.
-That’s why Compassion partners exclusively with the local church in our mission to release children from poverty in Jesus’ name.
+Partnering with the local church to release children from povertyWhether in a remote community in Thailand or the hustle and bustle of Toronto, the Church plays a critical role in bringing practical and spiritual care to those in need.
+That’s why Compassion partners with the local church in our mission to release children from poverty in Jesus’ name.

-“God has called Compassion to be a bridge serving the Church both in the developing world and here in Canada.”
-Dr. Barry Slauenwhite, President/CEO, Compassion Canada
+God has called Compassion to be a bridge–serving the Church both in the developing world and here in Canada.

-There are three main reasons our church partners with Compassion: their commitment to Jesus and the Gospel, their commitment to those in need and their commitment to working through local churches.
-Darcy Kuhn, Pastor of Outreach, Northview Community Church, Abbotsford, B.C.
+“There are three main reasons our church partners with Compassion: their commitment to Jesus and the Gospel, their commitment to those in need and their commitment to working through local churches.”Darcy Kuhn, Pastor of Outreach, Northview Community Church, Abbotsford, B.C.